MARCUS-00/TicTacToe/README.md

 3. **End of Game:**
    - A message displays who won or if it's a draw.
-   - Refresh the browser to start a new game.
+   - Refresh the browser to start a new game